vinceskahan/v5wiki/Character-encodings.md

 skin does it, provided you always navigate to the NOAA files via the title bar drop down option list.

-What will not work is specifying an encoding of UTF-8.
-For example, the degree symbol, which takes two bytes to encode using UTF-8, is instead interpreted by the browser as two characters encoded in cp1252, in this case, the character 'Á' and the character '⁰'.
+What will _not_ work is specifying an encoding of UTF-8.
+Remember, the browser thinks the file is in `cp1252` so, for example, the degree symbol, which takes two bytes to encode using UTF-8, is instead interpreted by the browser as two characters encoded in `cp1252`, in this case, the character 'Á' and the character '⁰'.